 Can Memory Loss Be Linked To Aspartame?

 Ninety students were studied and interviewed in one study.
-In this study their use of aspartame and memory problems were documented.
-The results, those that consumed aspartame regularly complained of forgetfulness related to various tasks they perform on a regular basis.
+In this study, their use of aspartame and memory problems were documented.
+The results, those who consumed aspartame regularly complained of forgetfulness related to various tasks they perform regularly.
 They would forget to perform tasks at the time the tasks were scheduled to be performed.
 The students’ perceptions of their memory problems have yet to be backed up with concrete test results.
-Researchers tested students on short term memory with quizzes which tested the student’s ability to remember lists, phone numbers, and faces.
-Some of the researchers argued that this was not a real life test because all the students had similar results.
+Researchers tested students on short-term memory with quizzes which tested the student’s ability to remember lists, phone numbers, and faces.
+Some of the researchers argued that this was not a real-life test because all the students had similar results.

 Head of the study Timothy Barth, PH.D., stated that measuring everyday memory is difficult to perform and recommended further research be done to test memory and behavior in subjects ingesting varying amounts of aspartame.
-As a result, researchers believe the occasional ingestion of aspartame will not cause memory problems that are noticeable.
+As a result, researchers believe the occasional ingestion of aspartame will not cause noticeable memory problems.
 The students who reported problems were consuming at least four diet drinks per day.

-One more factor that might preserve memory is an antioxidant rich diet.
-Several studies have shown positive results when one consume foods rich in antioxidants.
-It’s important to take vitamin A, C, and E in supplement form; these vitamins are great antioxidants which may help preserve memory.
+One more factor that might preserve memory is an antioxidant-rich diet.
+Several studies have shown positive results when one consumes foods rich in antioxidants.
+It’s important to take vitamin A, C, and E in supplement form; these vitamins are great antioxidants that may help preserve memory.
 Also, eat plenty of fruits, vegetables, and whole grains.
 Great supplements like vitamin A, vitamin C, and vitamin E can be found at your local or internet health food store.